UniMath/agda-unimath/src/foundation/computational-identity-types.lagda.md

 ### Inverting computational identifications

-The construction is the same as for the judgmentally involutive identity types.
+The construction is the same as for the strictly involutive identity types.

 ```agda
 module _